Need help figuring out how to remove ivy from your garden?

-There are many species of ivy growing, but the most insidious is common English ivy, which was likely introduced to “new world” gardens by the English who had cultivated this European mainland plant in their island gardens.
+There are many species of ivy growing, but the most insidious is common English ivy.
+This plant was likely introduced to “new world” gardens by the English who had cultivated this European mainland plant in their island gardens.
 Then, it spread quickly across the land.
-This adaptable plant will thrive in sun or shade and the cruddiest soils.
-It can travel as a ground cover and create a climbing helix shaped woody vine, smothering everything it crosses — from the side of a house to a tender perennial garden to ancient forests.
-That bullying behavior qualifies it as a nasty weed in my book.
+That’s because this adaptable plant will thrive in sun or shade.
+And, it grows in the cruddiest soils.
+Plus, it can travel as a ground cover.
+As well, it will create a climbing helix shaped woody vine.
+And then it smothering everything it crosses — from the side of a house to a tender perennial garden to ancient forests.

 To begin, just don’t buy it.